 These files are specially designed to fit in the narrow and winding root canals.
 However, this process may still take a while because your dentist wants to be sure they remove all of the infection.
 Because of this, the inside of your tooth will also likely be flushed with a microbial solution.
 This microbial solution will make sure that any remaining bacteria are eliminated.

 At this point, you have a hole in your tooth leading to an empty pulp chamber and root canals.
-To replace the infected dental pulp, your dentist will fill the chamber and canals with a rubber-like material called gutta percha.
+To replace the infected dental pulp, your dentist will fill the chamber and canals with a rubber-like material called.
 They may also place a small post inside as well.
-Both the gutta percha, and the possible post, provide internal support to the tooth and prevent it from collapsing in on itself.
+Both the gutta percha, and the possible post, provide internal support to the tooth writing a paper and prevent it from collapsing in on itself.

 The final step is to seal the tooth with dental cement and place a dental crown over the affected tooth.
 Sealing the tooth with cement and placing a dental crown reduces the likelihood of bacteria re-entering the tooth.
 Dental crowns also provide protection from damage, as well as further structural support.

 Now that you have a better understanding of what happens during a root canal, you can also understand why your tooth hurts and why you need a root canal.
 While root canals are still no walk in the park, knowing how a root canal is performed will help you feel calmer and more prepared the day of your procedure.
 Now that’s something to smile about!

 Dr. April Toyer became a Diplomate of the American Board of Pediatric Dentistry in 2011 and is proud to be a consultant for Committee of Sedation and Anesthesia within the American Academy of Pediatric Dentistry.

 The team at Lifetime Dental Care brings a full range of services to patients in and around the Woodbridge, VA area.
 These four doctors bring a range of experience, diverse backgrounds, and professional knowledge together to provide families with a safe and friendly home for their oral health needs.